Candice-Leigh-King/our-whereabouts-website/_posts/USA/2022-12-01-huntington-library-and-botanical-gardens.md

 content-blocks:
   - _section-type: blog-textarea
     textarea_html: >-
-      <p>The Hungtington Library has museums, libraries, shops, dining, and
+      <p>If you're visiting Los Angeles, California anytime soon, here's a place
-      amazing gardens.
-It is located only a 18 min drive from DTLA and is a great way to get away from the big city.</p>
+      you need to add to your itinerary.<br />The Hungtington Library has museums, libraries, shops, dining, and unique gardens.
+It is only an 18 min drive from DTLA and is a great way to get away from the big city.</p>
   - _section-type: map
     description: make sure to set width to 100%, height to 350 and style to border 2
     heading: Huntington Library, Art Gallery and Botanical Gardens, CA